 - When you can radically accept boundaries (your own and others’) a space for creating new possibilities opens up that didn’t exist before.

 - In the long run, gracefully accepting other people’s nos builds trust.

 Sometimes an article is just the beginning.

 Let Marcia help you over the hump with one of her downloadable classes:

-Get your FREE copy of “Good Girl Gone Bad: 5 Clues The ‘Good Girl’ Keeps You From Getting What You Want (And How to Stop Her!)”
+Get your FREE copy of “Good Girl Gone Bad: 5 Surprising Ways Being "Good" Undermines You (And What To Do About It)

 Put your info in right here and you’ll get instant access!